mohammedhashim44/Certificates-Flask-Project/README.md

 # Certificates

-A small website built with flask.There is users and an admin.
+A small website built with flask.There are users and an admin.
-The admin can add certificates to the users so they can login and download their certificates.
+The admin can add certificates to the users , so they can log in and download their certificates.

 ## Getting Started